 In Inquisition, it's noted that they're still a couple, but she's out searching for a cure for the Calling, since it's been ten years since her Joining and Grey Wardens are all Living on Borrowed Time.
 He misses her, but understands that she's doing it for both their sakes, and supposes that someone has to rule the kingdom; can't have all your royalty out on a dangerous adventure, now, can you?

-Likewise any of the romance options in Dragon Age II, plus Aveline and Guardsman Donnic if Hawke takes the time to help them get together.
+Likewise, any of the romance options in Dragon Age II, plus Aveline and Guardsman Donnic if Hawke takes the time to help them get together.
+Aveline is also this with her first husband Wesley when you meet them.

 Iron Bull and Dorian can become a couple if neither is romanced by the Inquisitor and are placed in your party enough during the game, providing one of the few non-PC/squadmate examples of this trope in a BioWare game.